 EPA's policy is that all comments received will be included in the docket without change, including any personal information provided, unless the comment includes profanity, threats, information claimed to be Confidential Business Information (CBI), or other information whose disclosure is restricted by statute.
 Do not submit electronically any information you consider to be CBI or other information whose disclosure is restricted by statute.

 FOR FURTHER INFORMATION CONTACT:

-Supporting documents, which explain in detail the information that the EPA will be collecting, are available in the public docket for this ICR.
-The docket can be viewed online at http://www.regulations.gov or in person at the EPA Docket Center, WJC West, Room 3334, 1301 Constitution Ave.
-NW., Washington, DC.
-The telephone number for the Docket Center is 202-566-1744.
+Docket: Supporting documents, including the ICR that explains in detail the information collection activities and the related burden and cost estimates, are available in the docket for this ICR.
+The docket can be viewed online at http://www.regulations.gov or in person at the EPA Docket Center, West William Jefferson Clinton Bldg., Rm.
+3334, 1301 Constitution Ave.
+NW, Washington, DC.
+The telephone number for the Docket Center is (202) 566-1744.
 For additional information about EPA's public docket, visit http://www.epa.gov/dockets.